leo-editor/leo-editor/leo/doc/demo.md

 This plugin runs dynamic demos from Leo files.

-A **script tree**, a tree of **demo scripts** controls the demo.
+A **script tree**, a tree of **demo scripts**, controls the demo.
 Pressing the space bar executes the next script in the tree.
-Demo scripts typiclly alter the outline, freeing the presenter from having to type correctly or remember sequences of desired actions.
+Demo scripts typically alter the outline, freeing the presenter from having to type correctly or remember sequences of desired actions.

 To run a demo, you create a **top-level script** that creates an instance of the Demo class.
 Top-level scripts are free to subclass the Demo class.
 The top-level script calls my_demo.start(p), where p is the root of the script tree.